 Credit reports are important.
 They help you get mortgages, jobs, apartments, cars, and insurance, among other things.
-Be responsible about credit to maintain a high rating, but don't just assume that your report accurately reflects your credit management.
-There are often errors.
-(By the way, you can now access your credit report for free.)
+Being responsible about credit can help you maintain a high rating, but don't just assume that your report accurately reflects your credit management -- there are often errors.

-Note that sometimes on your report you may see things that make you wince but are not, unfortunately, errors.
+Sometimes you may see things that are not, unfortunately, errors.
 If your credit history is less than pristine, don't despair -- there are things you can do to improve your credit rating.

 These articles may also be of interest:

 - On High Credit Alert

 And while you're getting your financial house in order, learn how to make the most of your short-term money by visiting our Savings Center, which offers Fools some special deals on interest rates.

 For more personal finance tips, try a free 30-day trial of our GreenLight newsletter.

 This article has been updated by Foolish research associate Katrina Chan.
 It was originally published on Oct.
 11, 2005.